bigfix/developer.bigfix.com/site/reference/types/xml-dom-node.md

 # select &lt;string&gt; of &lt;xml dom node&gt; : xml dom node

 Uses an Xpath string to specify an XML DOM node.
-For instance, to select all elements BBB which are children of the root element AAA, use:selects &amp;quot;/AAA/BBB&amp;quot; of xml dom document &amp;lt;string&amp;gt;.
+For instance, to select all elements BBB which are children of the root element AAA, use:selects "/AAA/BBB" of xml dom document &lt;string&lt;.

 # xpath &lt;( string, string )&gt; of &lt;xml dom node&gt; : xml dom node

-The iterated named property xpaths (&amp;lt;namespace&amp;gt;, &amp;lt;query&amp;gt;) provides a way of specifying the namespaces for the query.
+The iterated named property xpaths (&lt;namespace&lt;, &lt;query&lt;) provides a way of specifying the namespaces for the query.
 If the XML document you are querying over uses namespaces, you must use them in the query and use this property.

 # xpath &lt;string&gt; of &lt;xml dom node&gt; : xml dom node

-Returns an iterated list of matching xml dom nodes, given the xpath query specified by &amp;lt;string&amp;gt;.
+Returns an iterated list of matching xml dom nodes, given the xpath query specified by &lt;string&lt;.

 # &lt;xml dom node&gt; as text : string